What you can recycle

 - food cans

-- metal lids from bottles and jars - please remove first and put them loose in your bin
+- metal lids from bottles and jars - removed and put loose in your bin

 Note: For safety reasons please do not try to squash or pierce aerosol cans.